TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 {% include candid-image.html src="/assets/images/home-assistant/load-daily-tariff-sensors.png" alt="Entities created by Load (Daily) utility meter" %}

 The `sensor.load_daily` entity lets you switch between `Peak` and `Off-Peak` tariffs.
-The utility meter uses the value of `sensor.load_daily` to decided whether to increment `sensor.load_daily_peak` or `sensor.load_daily_off_peak`.
+The utility meter uses the value of `sensor.load_daily` to decide whether to increment `sensor.load_daily_peak` or `sensor.load_daily_off_peak`.
 The final piece of the jigsaw is to create an automation that switches been `Peak` and `Off-Peak`.

 I created a template sensor helper to make that easier.
-The Octopus Energy integration provides a sensor that turns on during normal off peak periods.
-However, that doesn't include the additional off peak periods added dynamically when smart charging.
+The Octopus Energy integration provides a sensor that turns on during normal off-peak periods.
+However, that doesn't include the additional off-peak periods added dynamically when smart charging.

 {% raw %}

 ```
 {% if is_state('binary_sensor.octopus_energy_electricity_XXXX_off_peak', 'on') or
-      is_state('switch.hypervolt_charging', 'On') %}
+      is_state('switch.hypervolt_charging', 'on') %}
   {{ 'Off-Peak' }}
 {% else %}
   {{ 'Peak' }}